Have you ever thrown a pebble into a pond and watched as the ripples spread outwards, touching everything in their path?

 Checking in on your friends can have a similar effect, sending out waves of kindness and compassion that can make all the difference in someone’s life.

-It may seem like a small gesture, but reaching out to a friend or loved one who is going through a tough time can be incredibly powerful.
+It may seem like a small gesture, but reaching out to a friend or loved one going through a tough time can be incredibly powerful.

-But taking the time to check in with someone can not only brighten their day but also strengthen your relationship with them.
+But checking in with someone can brighten their day and strengthen your relationship with them.

 So why not take the first step and reach out to someone today?